chanchalKhatua/DevOps-Lecture-Notesfromscalar/devtool/prometheus_monitoring_config.md

 ---

 ### ✅ 4. **Prometheus Exporters**
-Exporters are **bridge tools** that collect metrics from external systems and expose them to Prometheus.
+**Exporters are tools that convert metrics from non-Prometheus native systems into a format that Prometheus can scrape.
+They act as translators, exposing system-specific data via an HTTP endpoint.**

 📝 **Purpose:**
 - Convert non-Prometheus-native metrics (OS, DBs, etc.) to Prometheus format.